You are now in the main content area

 Education:

 Joe Recupero is an Associate Professor in the Sport Media program.
-He teaches all years of multi-camera studio production, fourth year Practicum, and documentary production.
+He teaches all years of multi-camera studio production, documentary production, fourth year Practicum projects and Internships.

-He has worked on a total of 16 Olympic and Paralympic Games (most recently producing Figure Skating for the PyeongChang Winter Olympics and Gymnastics for the 2016 Rio Games) as well as numerous Commonwealth and Pan American Games.
+Joe has worked on a total of 16 Olympic and Paralympic Games as well as numerous Commonwealth and Pan American Games.
 Joe has produced World Championships and World Cups in almost every sport across Canada and around the world during his tenure at CBC TV Network Sports.

-Joe was the Co-Chair of the Tenth International Sport and Society conference which was hosted by the RTA School of Media in June 2019.
-The conference themes included: Sport Media Vectors- Digitization, Expanding Audiences and the Globalization of Live Sport and he co-edited a book from the papers and presentations at this conference.
-Joe also was Co-Chair for the 2023 Diversity in Organizations, Communities and Nations International conference that was also held at TMU in June 2023.
+Joe was the Co-Chair of the Tenth International Sport and Society conference which was hostedby the RTA School of Media.
+The conference themes included: Sport Media Vectors-Digitization, Expanding Audiences, and the Globalization of Live Sport and he co-edited a book from the papers and presentations at this conference.
+Joe also was Co-Chair for the Diversity in Organizations, Communities and Nations International conference that was also held at TMU in June 2023.

 Joe was the recipient of the 2018 FCAD Dean’s Teaching Award.